jorgebucaran/fisher/README.md

 Whenever you install or remove a plugin from the command line, Fisher will write down all the installed plugins plugins to `$__fish_config_dir/fish_plugins`.
 Adding this file to your dotfiles or version control is the easiest way to share your configuration across different systems.

 You can also edit this file and run `fisher update` to commit changes.
-Here's an example:
+Here's an example diff that represents such an edit:

 ```console
 nano $__fish_config_dir/fish_plugins